 This course surveys the history of the Islamic(ate) world from the rise of Islam in the sixth century to the rise of post-Mongol-Muslim empires -- the Ottomans, the Safavids, the Mughals -- in the 16th century.
 The course will especially focus on the formation and expansion of Islam as a global civilization and the historical development of the social, cultural, religious, and commercial networks and institutions that connected the Islamicate world during these centuries.
 Among the topics to be covered are the life and career of the Prophet Muhammad and the emergence of Islam, the expansion of the Islamicate world through conquests, conversions and commercial networks, the formation of various Islamic polities and empires, such as the Abbasids, the Fatimids, the Seljuks and the Mamluks, and the issues of authority, power and legitimacy that confronted these polities.
 It also will examine the historical development of Islamic institutions such as Sufism and religious law.
 This counts toward the premodern requirement for the major and minor.
 Offered every year.

 This course introduces the history of one of the great empires of the premodern period.
 Founded in the late 13th century and lasting until the 1920s, the Ottoman Empire was one of the longest-lasting and most successful polities in history.
 Although founded and ruled by Muslim Turks, the Ottoman Empire was in reality a multiethnic, multicultural religious entity, which at its height contained territories in the Balkans, "the Middle East," and North Africa.
 It left a significant political and cultural legacy, which continues up to our time.
 In this course we will examine the entire span of Ottoman history, from the formation of the empire until its dissolution in the aftermath of World War I. Topics to be covered will include: the rise of the Ottoman state in the 13th century and how it became an empire; the role of Islam in Ottoman cultural and political life; the problems of governing a religiously and ethnically pluralist empire; the changing nature of Ottoman politics and administration; some aspects of Ottoman cultural and social life; women and gender in the Ottoman empire; Ottoman relations with Europe; Ottoman responses to modernity; the rise of nationalism; and the events leading up to the eventual creation of the modern Turkish republic in the Ottoman heartland.
 This counts toward the premodern and colonial/imperial requirements for the major and the premodern requirement for the minor.
-No prerequisite.
+Prerequisite: sophomore standing.

 This course will examine the social, economic and political transformation people have experienced in the Middle East, with a focus on the 19th and 20th centuries.
 Topics will include the impact of the changing world economy and European imperialism, the emergence of nation-states, gender relations and the role of religion in political and cultural life.
 The geographical focuses of the course will include Turkey, Iran, Afghanistan and the central Arab lands.
-This counts towards the modern and colonial/imperial requirements for the major and the modern requirement for the minor.
+This counts toward the modern and colonial/imperial requirements for the major and the modern requirement for the minor.
 No prerequisite.
 Offered every one or two years.